jackm/jackm.github.io/_posts/2018-01-03-building-your-own-trezor.markdown

 Part numbers for specific ICs were given, but for all of the passive components only a brief description was provided.
 I was able to determine the part numbers for the newer ICs and passives found in revision 1.1 by copying them off of the v1.1 schematic.

+A copy of this modified BOM can be downloaded [here][trezor-hw-bom].

 ### Sourcing the OLED display

 {% include image.html name="UG-2864HSWEG01.jpg" %}